Fiona Kolbinger

 Fiona Kolbinger studied medicine at Heidelberg University and is an alumna of the German Cancer Research Center, where she was a doctoral student in the field of paediatric oncology.

-Since 2019, she is a surgical resident at the Department for Visceral, Thoracic and Vascular Surgery at the University Hospital, Technical University Dresden.
+Since 2019, she is a general surgery resident and physician-scientist at the department for visceral, thoracic and vascular surgery at the University Hospital Carl Gustav Carus at the Technical University Dresden.
+In 2023, she moved to Purdue University as a Research Assistant Professor of Biomedical Engineering.
+Her research focuses on artificial intelligence applications for medical decision support and surgical quality control.
+In recognition of her scientific work, she was listed on the 2025 Forbes 30 under 30 list.

-She was recognized as one of the BBC's 100 women of 2019.